CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 # Module 07: Use Question Answering with the Language Studio

 ## Lab overview
-In this exercise you will use Language Studio to create and train a knowledge base of question and answers.
-Content for the knowledge base will come from an existing FAQ page from the web site of Margie’s Travel, a fictitious travel agency.
+In this exercise, you will use Language Studio to create and train a knowledge base of questions and answers.
+Content for the knowledge base will come from an existing FAQ page on the website of Margie’s Travel, a fictitious travel agency.
 You will then use Language Studio to see how it would work when used by customers.

 Azure AI Language includes *question answering* capabilities, which you will use to create a knowledge base.
-Knowledge bases can be created either by entering question and answer pairs manually, or from an existing document or web page.
+Knowledge bases can be created either by entering question and answer pairs manually or from an existing document or web page.
 Margie’s Travel wants to use their existing FAQ document.

 The Language service's question answering feature enables you to quickly create a knowledge base, either by entering question and answer pairs or from an existing document or web page.
 It can then use some built-in natural language processing capabilities to interpret questions and find appropriate answers.